Picos Village Ferro-Cement Tank and Rainwater Catchment Project – Brazil

 Because of the emergency need to immediately begin to collect rainwater during the current rainy season, IDV has raised sufficient funds to start the project.
 They have already bought the materials, and starting the digging, with machinery procured from the municipality.

 Chlorine will be provided for maintenance by the municipality.
-IDV will provide a seminar on maintenance of the system and various public health subjects.
+IDV will provide a seminar on the maintenance of the system and various public health subjects.

 The project will provide an ample supply of safe water for all of the needs of the 160 people attending classes at the school.